 The event was inspired by a beautiful fairy festival that we attended the previous year.
-There the kids made fairy wands, met a mermaid and danced through the gardens.
+There the kids made fairy wands, met a mermaid and danced through the flowers.
 It was quite the afternoon.

-For our fairy tea party, I wanted to recreate the enchanting feel of a magical fairy hideaway in our own backyard.
+For our fairy party, I wanted to recreate the enchanting feel of a magical fairy hideaway in our own backyard.
 Luckily, in the late summer months, the towering trees provide lots of shade.
 And our garden turns a lush green.
 So, the setting was perfect to invite the fairies to stop by.

-When designing this fairy tea party invitation, I wanted to include whimsical fairies and elements of tea.
+When designing this fairy party invitation, I wanted to include whimsical fairies and elements of tea.
 So, I created an invitation that mixed both elements with watercolor fairies and woodland animals.

-My favorite part of the design is the bird bringing the tea bag.
-It reminds me of the delightful picture books that I read to the kids at bedtime.
+The watercolor art that I used remind me of the delightful picture books that I read to the kids at bedtime.

-Adding the tea time element transformed the fairy invitation from a regular fairy birthday party to a fairy tea party.
+On my final version, I added a little bird flying in with a tea bag.
+This tea time element transformed the fairy invitation from a regular fairy birthday party to a fairy tea party.

-When I think of a fairy tea party, my first thought is to head to the garden.
+When I think of a fairy party, my first thought is to head to the garden.
 If you’re hosting your event in the late spring through fall months, you can easily take the party outdoors.

 We are blessed with a beautiful green garden in our backyard.
 In late summer, there are roses, wildflowers, hydrangeas and other colorful flowers to enjoy.
-These were a wonderful backdrop for our fairy tea party.
+These were a wonderful backdrop for our fairy party.

 If you don’t have a lush backyard, then you can also head to a local park or garden.
 Many will rent space or let you just gather under the beautiful trees.